 The Limits of the SSI LinkedIn Score

-Here is what the competitors ranking for “SSI LinkedIn” rarely tell you: the score is a lagging indicator, not a prospecting strategy.
+Here’s what most articles ranking for “SSI LinkedIn” don’t say: the score is a lagging indicator, not a prospecting strategy.

-A high SSI tells you that you have been doing the right things.
-It does not tell you who to call today, which company just hit a buying trigger, or when a prospect is actively evaluating solutions like yours.
+A high SSI tells you that you’ve been doing the right things.
+It doesn’t tell you who to call today, which company just entered a buying context, or when a prospect is actively evaluating solutions like yours.

-This is the critical gap.
-A salesperson with an SSI of 78 who is prospecting randomly will consistently underperform a salesperson with an SSI of 55 who is prospecting companies showing active intent signals.
+That’s the real gap.
+A salesperson with an SSI of 78 who’s prospecting randomly will consistently underperform a salesperson with an SSI of 55 who’s targeting companies showing active intent signals.

 The SSI measures how you work on LinkedIn.
 Intent signals tell you who to target and when.